 The Tools Needed

-Along with grit, determination, a supportive family, and some sponsors along the way, bull riders need some equipment to help them do their job.
+Along with grit, determination, a supportive family, and some sponsors along the way, bull riders need some strong equipment to help them do their job.
 A bull rope, spurs, a padded vest, gloves, chaps, and as Mason puts it “a really good helmet” are all necessary.
 Their ride might only be 8 seconds, but it is a dangerous ride because the other athlete out there with them has horns.

 Bulls need the right equipment, too, both in PBR and on your ranch, such as gates, panels, and chutes that move the bulls through and ultimately to the last gate that starts the ride.
 The PBR uses Priefert Ranch and Rodeo Equipment for their arenas as they are approved rodeo equipment.
 Cooper says that on the ranch there is always need for t-posts, stock tank repairs, and feed.
 McCoy’s is proud to provide the farm and ranch community high-quality equipment for large and small operations alike.